gnolang/blog/posts/2024-05-20_gno-rebranding/README.md

 ---
 publication_date: 2024-05-20T18:47:00Z
-slug: gno-rebranding
+slug: the-gnome
-tags: [gnome, brand-update, new-logo, ]
+tags: [gnome, brand-update, new-logo]
-authors: [jaekwon]
+authors: [gno.land]
 ---

-# Introducing our new Gno.land logo: The Gnome
+# Introducing our new Gno.land logo: the gnome

 We are excited to introduce our new Gno.land logo, a significant shift that reflects the true spirit of our project.